sensor-dream/APIVOF/guidelines/list-info/i-packs-in-system-fedora-34.md

 <summary>info</summary>

 ```
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : A stand-alone TTY-based reader for GNU texinfo documentation
+Short desc    : A stand-alone TTY-based reader for GNU texinfo documentation
 URL          : http://www.gnu.org/software/texinfo/
-Лицензия     : GPLv3+
+License      : GPLv3+
-Описание     : The GNU project uses the texinfo file format for much of its
+Descript     : The GNU project uses the texinfo file format for much of its
              : documentation.
 The info package provides a standalone TTY-based
              : browser program for viewing texinfo files.
 ```